StuartCowley/ben-seed-weather-app/README.md

-# Mock tech-test MCR Codes project
+# Weather App Project for MCR Codes

-A mock tech-test project for the MCR codes front-end module.
-The purpose of this project is to create an image search using a NASA API.
+A Weather App Project for the MCR codes front-end module.
+The purpose of this project is to create a functional weather APP.
 Testing for this project is conducted using jest and the project was built using React.

+## Concepts

+React
+JSX
+Props
+Props validation
+State
+Stateful components
+Stateless (presentational) components
+React Hooks
+React Testing Library
+Request/Response
+Error Handling